Few-to-many-particle crossover of pair excitations in a superfluid

 The minimum of the first pair excitation is interpreted as the few-body precursor of a quantum phase transition between a normal and a superfluid state~\cite{bruun14,bjerlin16,bayha20}.
-Indeed, mean field theory predicts that the pair excitation becomes gapless at a critical coupling $\tilde{g}_{\rm crit}$~\cite{bruun14}, with a gapped excitation at $\Delta E_{\rm ex} = 2 \Delta$ in the superfluid state that corresponds to an amplitude fluctuation of the order parameter, a Higgs excitation.
-We include this mean field result in Fig.~\ref{fig:3}(a) as a dashed line, where $\Delta$ follows from Eq.~\eqref{eq:gapequation}.
-While mean field theory should become reliable in the bulk limit of negligible level spacing $\Delta\gg1$~\cite{matveev97,bruun02,larkin05}, it already agrees qualitatively with our results at strong coupling, thus corroborating the interpretation of the pair excitation as a few-body Higgs precursor.
+Indeed, mean-field theory predicts that the pair excitation becomes gapless at a critical coupling $G_{\rm crit}$~\cite{bruun14}, with a gapped excitation at \mbox{$\Delta E_{\rm ex} = 2 \Delta$} in the superfluid state that corresponds to an amplitude fluctuation of the order parameter, a Higgs excitation.
+We include this mean-field result in Fig.~\ref{fig:3}(a) as a gray dashed line, where $\Delta$ follows from Eq.~\eqref{eq:gapequation}.
+While mean-field theory should become reliable in the bulk limit of negligible level spacing \mbox{$\Delta\gg1$}~\cite{matveev97,bruun02,larkin05}, it already agrees qualitatively with our results at strong coupling, thus corroborating the interpretation of the pair excitation as a few-body Higgs precursor.
 Moreover, our results predict a higher pair excitation [green line in Fig.~\ref{fig:3}(a)] at almost twice the single-pair excitation energy, corresponding to a few-body precursor of a multiple Higgs excitation.
-Beyond these qualitative observations for small particle number, the pairing model~\eqref{eq:hamiltonian} now allows to investigate the full few-to-many body crossover, which we describe in the following.
+Beyond these qualitative observations for small particle number, the pairing model~\eqref{eq:hamiltonian} now allows to investigate the full few-to-many-body crossover, which we describe in the following.